kluster-ai/docs/kluster-docs/getting-started.md

 `custom_id` ++"string"++

 A developer-provided per-request ID that will be used to match outputs to inputs.
+Must be unique for each request in a Batch.

 ---